AdobeDocs/experience-manager-cloud-service.en/help/assets/deploy-content-hub.md

 ### Disable email notifications to users {#disable-email-notifications}

-If administrators need to disable email notifications sent to users when they are added to Content Hub product profile:
+If administrators need to disable email notifications sent to users when they are added to the Content Hub product profile:

 Click the search icon adjacent to the product profile name and disable the **[!UICONTROL Notify users by email]** toggle.